 Anthropogenic impacts on coastal ecosystems in the Gulf of Mexico

 The Mississippi River watershed drains 40% of the continental United States and is home to approximately 70 million people.
 The river’s delivery of nutrients has supported tremendous primary production in the northern Gulf of Mexico for millennia.
 Farming and other human activities have enhanced delivery of nitrogen and phosphorous to these coastal ecosystems, further spurring primary production.
 How has anthropogenic nutrient enrichment and associated hypoxia affected marine biotas across the northern Gulf?
 By comparing live populations of marine mollusks with the remains of historical populations preserved in seafloor sediments, our lab is working to answer this question.
 Specifically, we are 1) measuring the pace of life history adaptation in response to anthropogenic nutrient enrichment, (2) establishing historical baselines for the diversity and abundance of Gulf mollusks on the continental shelf prior to the onset of industrial agriculture and commercial fishing, and (3) assessing the taphonomic condition and ecological fidelity of historical death assemblages.
-This work is funded by a CAREER award from the National Science Foundation (link) and an Early Career Research Fellowship from the National Academies of Sciences, Engineering, and Medicine (link).
+This work is currently funded by a CAREER award from the National Science Foundation (link) .
 See Publications for additional information.